 Next on our itinerary – and our last activity for this trip – was the Waitomo Glowworm Cave.
 We had been looking into more adventurous options to see the caves, such as tubing, however, due to time constraints, we opted to go the more traditional route and join the walk and boat ride.

-After a quick introduction to the cave, its discovery and features, we boarded a small boat in almost complete darkness.
+After a quick introduction to the cave, its discovery and its features, we boarded a small boat in almost complete darkness.
 We slowly glided through the water in silence and marvelled at the glowing blue dots covering the cave ceiling all around us.

 These glowworms, which are unique to New Zealand, glow through bioluminescence.
 They are found all over New Zealand but they particularly seem to like caves.
-The boat ride was short, but it was a truly magnificent experience and we would do again in a heartbeat.
+The boat ride was short, but it was a truly magnificent experience and we would do it again in a heartbeat.

 After our trip through the cave, it was time to make our way back to Hamilton airport.
 We had hoped to visit New Zealand’s only commercial tea plantation, Zealong Tea Estate – found 10 minutes away from Hamilton – however, it closed at 5pm, so it’s on our list of things to do next time we’re in the area.